- Snyk for Node.js

 Make sure you are authenticating prior to running the Snyk CLI command You can either authenticate by running

-snyk authin your terminal, and it’ll guide you through this process, or visit your account and copy your API token and paste it into your terminal as follows:
+snyk authin your terminal, and it’ll guide you through this process, or visit your account, copy your API token and set the environment variable

 If you are still having problems after upgrading and authenticating send an email to email@example.com and we will help you out.